2018 Awards Showcase Ceremony

 President's Award for Outstanding Achievement

 Awarded to the employee whose accomplishments have a significant impact on the college's pursuit of excellence in achieving its mission and strategic goals.
-This employee's accomplishments will outlive their tenure and the employee will be a lasting example who participates on committees and/or mentors others, serves as a role model, uses originality and creativity to enthusiastically and collaboratively develop strategies that enhance his/her department, and supports the college's goals by improving and/or modernizing current practices.
+This employee's accomplishments will outlive their tenure and the employee will be a lasting example who participates on committees and/or mentors others, serves as a role model, uses originality and creativity to enthusiastically and collaboratively develop strategies that enhance their department, and supports the college's goals by improving and/or modernizing current practices.

 Coordinator of Telelearning Services